-The notes are secured by first priority ship mortgages on 18 vessels owned by certain subsidiaries (the "Mortgaged Vessels") including OOCL Qingdao and certain other associated property, contract rights and bank accounts, as well as share pledges over the subsidiaries that own the Mortgaged Vessels (together with the Mortgaged Vessels, the "Initial Collateral").
-In addition, the notes are guaranteed by all of the vessel owning subsidiaries.
-In the future, vessels, shipping containers and container shipping-related assets and certain other associated property and contract rights may be pledged in addition to or in substitution for Initial Collateral.
+The 2022 notes are secured by first priority ship mortgages on 18 vessels owned by certain subsidiary guarantors (the "Mortgaged Vessels") and certain other associated property, contract rights and bank accounts, as well as share pledges over the subsidiary guarantors that own the Mortgaged Vessels (collectively, the "Initial Collateral").
+In the future, vessels and certain other associated property and contract rights may be pledged in addition to or in substitution for Initial Collateral.
 As used herein, "Collateral" refers to the Initial Collateral and any such additional or substitute collateral.

-The Collateral also secures on a first priority basis up to \$40.0 million of indebtedness which may be incurred under the revolving credit facility, which is described below.
+The Collateral also secures on a first priority basis up to \$54.8 million in principal of indebtedness, plus interest and costs payable, under the secured term loan, which is described below.